Magisk-Modules-Repo/v2ray/README.md

 - Please make sure the config is correct.
 You can check it by running a command :

    `export V2RAY_LOCATION_ASSET=/data/v2ray; v2ray -test -config /data/v2ray/config.json`  in android terminal or ssh.

+- DNS2SOCKS remote ip config file is store in `/data/v2ray/dns2socks` .
+V2Ray core 4.22.0+ support DoH (DNS over HTTPS), it can also help you obtain the correct DNS resolution results, so if you wanna use it to instead of dns2socks, you should edit the V2ray config to change DNS and disable socks5 proxy on port 65534, then delete the DNS2SOCKS remote ip config file.

 - Tips: Please notice that the default configuration has already set inbounds section to cooperate work with transparent proxy script.
 It is recommended that you only edit the first element of outbounds section to your proxy server and edit file `/data/v2ray/appid.list` to select which App to proxy.